An Accelerated Variance Reduced Extra-Point Approach to Finite-Sum VI and Optimization: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:strong-monotone}, we propose a stochastic variance reduced algorithm for the extended class of VI \eqref{finite-sum-VI-opt-prob} when $H_i(\cdot)$ is strongly monotone.
-In Section \ref{sec:monotone}, we provide an alternative variance reduced method to solve the case when $H_i(\cdot)$ is only monotone.
+In Section \ref{sec:monotone}, we propose a stochastic variance reduced algorithm for the HVI problem~\eqref{HVI-problem} when $H(\cdot)$ is monotone and $g(\cdot)$ is convex.
+In Section \ref{sec:strong-monotone}, we provide an alternative variance reduced method to solve the case when $H(\cdot)$ is strongly monotone and $g(\cdot)$ is convex.
 In Section \ref{sec:finite-sum-constrained}, we demonstrate the application to solving finite-sum convex optimization with finite-sum inequality constraints.
-We further extend this application to a more general black-box setting and demonstrate the implementation of our proposed algorithm via a zeroth-order approach.
 We present numerical results in Section \ref{sec:numerical} and conclude the paper in Section \ref{sec:conclusion}.